 TYPE OF CARE LIMITATIONS EMERGENCY CA Non-Emergency Ambulance Transportation We cover non-emergency ambulance transportation by a licensed ambulance service (either ground or air ambulance, as appropriate) between facilities when the transport is any of the following: From a non-participating hospital to a participating hospital; To a hospital that provides a higher level of care that was not available at the original hospital; To a more cost-effective acute care facility; or From an acute care facility to a sub-acute setting.
 Limitations We do not cover travel or transportation expenses, unless connected to an emergency condition or due to a facility transfer approved by us, even though prescribed by a physician.
 We do not cover non-ambulance transportation such as ambulette, van or taxi cab.
-Coverage for air ambulance related to an emergency condition or air ambulance related to non-emergency transportation is provided when the patient's medical condition is such that transportation by land ambulance is not appropriate; and the patient's medical condition requires immediate and rapid ambulance transportation that cannot be provided by land ambulance; and one (1) of the following is met: The point of pick-up is inaccessible by land vehicle; or The point of pick-up is maccessible by faild vehicle, of Great distances or other obstacles (e.g., heavy traffic) prevent the patient's timely transfer to the nearest hospital with appropriate facilities.
+Coverage for air ambulance related to an emergency condition or air ambulance related to non-emergency transportation is provided when the patient's medical condition is such that transportation by land ambulance is not appropriate; and the patient's medical condition requires immediate and rapid ambulance transportation that cannot be provided by land ambulance; and one (1) of the following is met: The point of pick-up is inaccessible by land vehicle; or Great distances or other obstacles (e.g., heavy traffic) prevent the patient's timely transfer to the nearest hospital with appropriate facilities.
 Non-Emergent Transportation Non-emergency transportation is only covered for Essential Plan 3 and Essential Plan 4 members.
-Transportation is provided through the State's vendor.
-To arrange transportation, contact: NYC (Bronx, Brooklyn, Manhattan, Queens, Staten Island): LogistiCare - 1-877-564-5922 Long Island (Nassau and Suffolk): LogistiCare - 1-844-678-1103 All other counties: Medical Answering Services - 1-800-850-5340 Urgent Care Center Urgent care is medical care for an illness, injury or condition serious enough that a reasonable person would seek care right away, but not so severe as to require Emergency department care.
+Transportation is provided through the State's vendor, Medical Answering Services, LLC (MAS) To arrange transportation, contact: NYC (Bronx, Brooklyn, Manhattan, Queens, Staten Island): MAS - 844-666-6270 All other counties: Medical Answering Services - 1-800-850-5340 Urgent Care Center Urgent care is medical care for an illness, injury or condition serious enough that a reasonable person would seek care right away, but not so severe as to require Emergency department care.
 Urgent care is typically available after normal business hours, including evenings and weekends.
 Urgent care is covered in our service area.
 In-Network We cover urgent care from a participating physician or a participating urgent care center.
 We do not need to be contacted prior to or after an urgent care visit.
 We cover urgent care from a non-participating urgent care center or physician outside our service area.
 We require a preauthorization.